bradtiltonnow/ccl1200-k23/guidebook.md

 1. In your UI Builder tab, inside the empty *Row 2* container, add another **Container** component and rename it **Search container**.

     > You'll notice we're doing a lot of renaming.
 The main reason for this is to make life easier on yourself when you or someone else comes back to this page in 6 months and needs to change something in a complex content tree.
-Renaming makes it easier to target specific components and to know thheir purpose.
+Renaming makes it easier to target specific components and know their original purpose.
+You can think of component renaming as a form of documentation.

 2. Add another container by right-clicking on the Search container and choosing **Add component after**.
 Call it **Vehicle container**.
 Your Row 2 container should look like this in the content tree at this point: